Transport in Mozambique: How to Get Around Safely

 If taking the road to South Africa, be extra cautious.
 Robberies, assault, and car theft have been reported.
 If heading north of Maputo, know that you will have to take a ferry across the Zembezi River at the city of Caia.

-Get a travel insurance quote for Mozambique
+Get an instant travel insurance quote for Mozambique

 Related articles